Volatility forecasting for low-volatility investing | Onno Kleen

 Onno Kleen

-I am an Assistant Professor at the Erasmus University Rotterdam.
-My focus in research is upon time series analysis and its applications in macro-finance and distribution forecasting.
+Assistant Professor at Erasmus University Rotterdam, working on time series analysis in macro-finance and distribution forecasting.

 Related